IGNF/las-digital-models/README.md

 The selected interpolation method is: constrained Delaunay-based (CDT) TIN-linear

 Steps are:
-- filter the point cloud with classes to use in the interpolation (eg. class 2-ground for a digital terrain model)
+- filter the points to use in the interplation (using one dimension name and a list of values) (eg. Classification=2(ground) for a digital terrain model)
 - triangulate the point cloud using Delaunay
 - interpolate the height values at the center of the pixels using Faceraster
 - write the result in a raster file.